lualtek/buttino-handler/README.md

 1. Open the Arduino IDE.
 2. Go to **Sketch** -> **Include Library** -> **Manage Libraries**.
-3. In the Library Manager, search for "LualtekButtinoHandler".
+3. In the Library Manager, search for "ButtinoHandler".
-4. Click on the LualtekButtinoHandler library and click the **Install** button.
+4. Click on the ButtinoHandler library and click the **Install** button.

 ### Manual Installation